-Restorative practices is an emerging social science that studies methods to strengthen relationships between individuals as well as social connections within communities.
+Restorative practices is a field within the social sciences that studies how to strengthen relationships between individuals as well as social connections within communities.
 Restorative practices offers proactive approaches to building communities, reducing harm when wrongdoing occurs, and creating real change in behavior.